cosmos/gaia/docs/validators/overview.md

 Validator candidates can bond their own ATOM and have ATOM ["delegated"](../delegators/delegator-guide-cli.md), or staked, to them by token holders.
 The Cosmos Hub has [175 validators](https://www.mintscan.io/cosmos/proposals/66), but over time the number of validators can be increased with governance proposals.
 The validators are determined by the total number of ATOM tokens delegated to them — the top 175 validator candidates with the most voting power are the current Cosmos validators.

-Validators and their delegators earn ATOM as block provisions and tokens as transaction fees through execution of the CometBFT consensus protocol.
+Validators and their delegators earn ATOM as block provisions and tokens as transaction fees through execution of the Tendermint consensus protocol.
 Note that validators can set a commission percentage on the fees their delegators receive as additional incentive.
 You can find an overview of all current validators and their voting power on [Mintscan](https://www.mintscan.io/cosmos/validators).

 If validators double sign or are offline for an [extended period](./validator-faq.md#what-are-the-slashing-conditions), their staked ATOM (including ATOM of users that delegated to them) can be slashed.
 The penalty depends on the severity of the violation.